2017-2018 USC Lancaster Bulletin (Archived Copy) [Archived Catalog]

 The Bachelor of Science in Nursing degree (RN-BSN Completion) requires a minimum of 120 hours.
 These credits are distributed between general education requirements and electives, and professional nursing requirements.
 Lower division pre-requisite course requirements can be completed before progressing to upper-division RN-BSN courses.

-After admission to the RN BSN program and completion of all BSN degree requirements: Students awarded an Associate Degree in Nursing from an accredited (ACEN, formerly NLNAC) program will be awarded up to 38 credits towards meeting educational competencies for their A.D.N. degree (RN Licensure); OR Students with an Diploma in Nursing from an accredited (ACEN, formerly NLNAC) program will be awarded up to 25 credits towards meeting educational competencies for their Diploma degree (RN Licensure).
-This credit is held and will be awarded upon successful completion of all BSN degree requirements.
+After admission to the RN-BSN program and completion of all BSN degree requirements: Students awarded an Associate Degree in Nursing (ADN) from an accredited (ACEN, formerly NLNAC) program OR Students with an Diploma in Nursing from an accredited (ACEN, formerly NLNAC) program will be awarded up to 38 credits towards meeting educational competencies for their degree (RN Licensure).
+Number of credits awarded will be determined after careful review of student transcript and program of study degree requirements (RN Licensure).
+Additional coursework may be needed to satisfy outstanding credits not met by ADN or Diploma degree.
+Education competency credits are held and will be awarded upon successful completion of all BSN degree requirements.

 USC Residency requirements for BSN Graduation: